Our Leadership Team

 Dr Amanda is returning to work with Wunan Health in August of 2023 after some time off to care for her son Finn and will be working in a telehealth capacity, part time for the clinic.

-Dr Bianca Howard – GP Registrar
+Dr Bianca Howard – General Practitioner

 Dr Cody Butler – GP Registrar